bringnow/docker-nginx-letsencrypt/README.md

 * [`snippets/letsencryptauth.conf`](letsencryptauth.conf): Provide the ACME webroot via HTTP (port 80).
 Redirect all other traffic to HTTPS pendant.
 * [`snippets/sslconfig.conf`](sslconfig.conf): SSL config directives for enabling an A+ rating on Qualys SSL Server Test.

-The recommended use of this image is to create your own Dockerfile which builds upon this one.
-It should add your own `/etc/nginx/nginx.conf` config file.
-Example:
+The recommended use of this image is via [docker-compose](https://docs.docker.com/compose/).
+An example docker-compose.yml looks like that:

 ```
+nginx:
-FROM bringnow/nginx-letsencrypt
+  image: bringnow/nginx-letsencrypt
-COPY nginx.conf /etc/nginx/nginx.conf
+  volumes:
+    - ./nginx.conf:/etc/nginx/nginx.conf
+    - /etc/letsencrypt:/etc/letsencrypt
+    - /var/acme-webroot:/var/acme-webroot
+    - /srv/docker/nginx/dhparam:/etc/nginx/dhparam
+  ports:
+    - "80:80"
+    - "443:443"
+  net: "host"
+  dns_search:
+    - "example.com"
 ```

-For using the configuration snippets, you can just include in your `nginx.conf`.
+For using the configuration snippets, you can just include them in your `nginx.conf`.
 A complete example config looks like that:

 ```
 events {